Social Icons

 Directed by Ang Lee

-Instead of going the way Looper (2012), where two different actors (Bruce Willis and Joseph Gordon-Levitt) were used to portray a younger and older version of the lead character.
-Gemini Man uses motion capture and de-aging technology to portray a younger Will Smith.
-Will Smith played both his character and the motion capture for his younger self.
+The film was nearly 20 years in the making, waiting for technology to catch up with its concept.
+Many directors and leads were considered before Ang Lee and Will Smith took on the project.
+Instead of following the approach of Looper (2012), where two different actors (Bruce Willis and Joseph Gordon-Levitt) played the younger and older versions of the lead character, Gemini Man uses motion capture and de-aging technology to create a younger Will Smith.
+Will Smith played both his character and provided the motion capture for his younger self.

-I was not impressed by this movie based on the hype and the people involved.
+I wasn’t impressed by this movie, especially given the hype and the talent involved.
 I expected more and was disappointed by what I saw.
-I expected more action with amazing choreography in the fight scenes (this was only present at the ending of the movie) and not a waste of time in bike chases.
-I expected the plot to have some deep ties and an unexpected effect from the whole clone existence.
-A twist in the movie that we are not told about until the end, but what they dropped at the end was something we were all expecting so there was no surprise there.
-All of these expectations were just that, expectations.
+I wanted more action with amazing fight choreography (which only really showed up at the end) and less time wasted on bike chases.
+I also expected the plot to have deeper ties and an unexpected twist related to the clone’s existence—something shocking that we wouldn’t see coming.
+Instead, the ending delivered exactly what we all expected, so there was no surprise.
+All these expectations were just that—expectations.

-I guess it was my fault for expecting more, the move delivered less and I do not feel comfortable recommending it for viewing pleasure.
-But you can see it for the sake that it has Will Smith in it, referring to his fans.
+I guess it’s my fault for expecting more.
+The movie delivered less, and I don’t feel comfortable recommending it for pure viewing pleasure.
+But if you’re a Will Smith fan, you might want to see it just for him.

 0 comments: